josh-white-278/zephyr-pub-sub/README.md

 ### Static messages

-Statically allocated message can be sent through a broker provided it has reserved memory for the message header.
-Prior to being published the message must first be initialized and then it must be aquired prior to every publish.
+Statically allocated messages can be sent through a broker provided it has reserved memory for the message header.
+A static messsage must be initialized before being published for the first time to ensure it has its message header values set correctly.
+Additionally a reference to the message must be aquired prior to every publish to ensure that the message's reference counter is one when it is published.
 When using static messages care must be taken by the publisher not to re-use the static message until it is certain that it has been fully handled by all of its subscribers.
 For regular static messages the reference counter should be checked, when it reaches zero the publisher can re-use it.

 ### Callback static messages

 A callback static message is a static message with an additional callback function.
 All of the above caveats about static messages apply.
 When the callback message's reference counter reaches 0 the callback is called to indicate the message is now free to be re-used.
-The callback is called from the context of the last reference holder to release the message so care must be taken not to block within the callback.
+The callback is called from the context of the last reference holder to release the message so care must be taken with the operations performed within the callback.

 ### Delayable messages